 I have included a few files in this section that allow you to see how the UDF/parallel model works.
 The first is a template file that contains the UDF and can be added to the back-end of your model (to be more precise, you should add your model to the front-end of the UDF template).
 The second file is an exercise file where you can create your own model in a manner that allows you to incorporate the UDF technique (if your model is a complete piece of crap with twenty different time lines and separate pages for construction financing and debt repayment, incorporating the UDF will be a bit more difficult).
 The third file is the completed exercise file that you can use to try to add the UDF model yourself.
 Once you have tried the exercise, you will hopefully be comfortable in adding this to your model.
 The fourth model includes VAT, shareholder debt, ECA debt and multiple debt issues.
 This file illustrates some modelling techniques as well as how to incorporate the UDF/Parallel model with multiple different debt issues.

-Summary of Key Points from UDF
+Summary of Key Points in Using the UDF

-First Exercise with One Debt Issue — Review of the Financial Model and Reason for Circular References
+Jae First Exercise with One Debt Issue — Review of the Financial Model and Reason for Circular References

 Working through this model is very similar to the financing exercise in the A-Z project modelling section and I am sorry for the repetition.
 In each of the cases you can watch the video and work through the equations to build a model in a reasonable amount of time.